 b.
 Choose Windows Update and then click the Check for updates selection.

 c.
-Wait for update to complete.
+Wait for the update to complete.
 If an update is published in the Windows Update service, updates will be downloaded and installed automatically.

 a.
 Launch Command Prompt.